Quick Answer: Which Smart TV Platform Should You Build First?

 Engineering fit matters because each platform brings a different runtime, design pattern, testing approach, and review process.
 Android TV, Google TV, and Fire TV can feel closer to Android app teams, but TV navigation, media playback, focus states, and device performance still require specialized work.
 Roku, Tizen, webOS, and tvOS each add their own platform conventions.

-Teams with existing mobile engineers may assume smart TV will be a small extension.
+Teams with existing mobile engineers may assume smart TV will be a small extension, but platform strategy should still be treated as a product architecture choice.
 That is risky.
 A TV app needs large-screen layout systems, remote-first navigation, fast poster-grid performance, reliable playback recovery, account linking, search, captions, parental controls when relevant, and a supportable release workflow.
 The difference between native and cross-platform thinking also matters; the broader guide to native vs cross-platform mobile app development is useful context even though TV platforms introduce their own constraints.

 3. Remote UX Is The Hidden Product Constraint